MichaelHDesigns/Hodl-Cash/CONTRIBUTING.md

     tests, and in case it is not obvious how the manual testing was done, it should be described;
-  - "I have not tested the code, but I have reviewed it and it looks OK, I agree it can be merged";
+  - "I have not tested the code, but I have reviewed it and it looks OK, I agree it can be hodlcashd";
   - Nit refers to trivial, often non-blocking issues.

 Project maintainers reserve the right to weigh the opinions of peer reviewers